spex-xray/spex-help/source/models/clus.rst

 The file contains a descriptive header (one line) followed by several lines for each spectral line.
 The columns are as follows:

 1. Line number.
 This is a unique number for each line, which is used as a label for the cluslin2.asc and cluslin3.asc files to identify the spectral lines.
 These numbers are always the same for a given transition, but note that the numbering is different for the "old" set of atomic lines and the "new" set of atomic lines.

-2. Element and ionisation stage
+2. Element and ionisation stage.

 3. Designation of the transition.
 For the "old" calculation, typically the Mewe et al. (1985) notation, for the "new" calculation, it gives the lower and upper level of the transition.
 Both notations are the same as for the line-ascii output option.